Mesothelioma Remission and Recurrence

 Remission can bring considerable emotional and physical relief after aggressive treatments.
 It can also inspire real hope for patients and their families.

-The reality is that while mesothelioma can go into remission, recurrence often follows.
-Second-line treatments have shown to control mesothelioma recurrence.
+While mesothelioma can go into remission, recurrence often follows.
+Second-line treatments can help control recurrence.

-Mesothelioma survivors can live for several years in partial remission, despite tumor activity.
-It’s something doctors must watch.
-For the patient, it means you can treat the disease as a chronic but manageable condition.
+Mesothelioma survivors can live for several years in partial remission despite tumor activity.
+It’s something doctors must watch and can treat as a chronic but manageable condition.

 Treatment’s Role in Mesothelioma Remission

-Surgery is the treatment that will most likely lead to prolonged remission.
-It can also improve mesothelioma survival rate.
-Mesothelioma surgeries most likely to result in remission include the EPP and P/D.
+Surgery is the treatment most likely to lead to prolonged remission and improve the mesothelioma survival rate.
+The EPP and P/D are among the mesothelioma surgeries most likely to result in remission.

-Some patients have noted partial or complete remission with other anti-cancer treatments.
-These treatments include systemic chemotherapy, immunotherapy, targeted therapy and Tumor Treating Fields.
+Some patients have noted partial or complete remission with other anti-cancer treatments, including systemic chemotherapy, immunotherapy, targeted therapy, and Tumor-Treating Fields.

 Patients also say dietary changes, nutritional supplements and oxygen therapy helped their remission.